 Skip to content

-The 5 Types of Communication Styles in the Workplace & How to Identify Them
+5 Communication Styles in the Workplace to Know in 2025

 Post Author - Mile Živković Mile Živković Last Updated:

 What separates humans from animals?
-Besides being able to solve complex problems, our ability to communicate is what makes us the exceptional beings that we are.
-And while every person is unique, there are a few distinct patterns that we use to communicate in and out of the workplace.
+Besides being able to solve complex problems, our ability to communicate makes us the exceptional beings that we are.
+And while every person is unique, we use a few distinct patterns to communicate in and out of the workplace.

-Understanding what those five different communication styles are is key if you want to be able to successfully navigate relationships with people who embody each of those different styles.
-So, here’s how to identify and deal with each communication style, as well as which ones to hire or avoid.
+Understanding those five different communication styles is key if you want to successfully navigate relationships with people who embody each of those different styles.
+So, here’s how to identify and deal with each communication style and which ones to hire or avoid.

 TL; DR — Key Takeaways

-• A communication style is the way someone expresses themselves and interacts with other people.
+• A communication style is how someone expresses themselves and interacts with others.

 • There are five main communication styles: passive, aggressive, passive-aggressive, assertive, and manipulative.